Who are the hosts and judges of this year’s Great British Bake Off?

 It’s time to prepare those oven mitts as The Great British Bake Off is back for another season.

-After the departure of host Matt Lucas, there is now a new, yet familiar star ready to make their way onto our screens and fans could not be happier.
+After the departure of host Matt Lucas, there is now a new star ready to make their way onto our screens, and fans could not be happier.

-Here’s everything you need to know about this year’s hosts and judges...

 Who will be hosting Bake Off this year?